 The original version of this embedded Python is called MicroPython, written a feat of magic by Damien George.
 Please help support him by purchasing from his shop!
 We also stock MicroPython boards, books and badges in the Adafruit shop all of which directly help Damien's efforts.

-CircuitPython is a variant of MicroPython which is designed specifically for beginners, and use the chipsets on Adafruit boards, like the SAMD21.
+CircuitPython is a variant of MicroPython which is designed specifically for beginners, and use the chipsets on Adafruit boards, like the SAMD21 and SAMD51.
 They are 98% the same and use the same interpreter core, just some of the helper libraries vary in naming.

-The Feather M0 Express is the first in a line of products specifically designed for CircuitPython.
-The SAMD21 microcontroller is inexpensive while still being full featured with native USB, multi serial (I2C and SPI) engines called SERCOMs and a 10 bit DAC.
+The Feather M0 Express and M4 express are the first in a line of products specifically designed for CircuitPython.
+The SAMD21 and SAMD51 microcontrollers are inexpensive while still being full featured with native USB, multi serial (I2C and SPI) engines called SERCOMs and a 10 bit DAC.
 Its 256k on board flash is supplemented with an external flash chip that gives a huge two megabytes for your code and all of our CircuitPython libraries.
 The status NeoPixel gives you information on the state of CircuitPython even when its unplugged from a computer.
 Its perfect for rapid prototyping of sensor driven projects.

 Available in CircuitPython as